-Green Tomato Gazpacho with Cucumber and Avocado
+Green Zebra Tomato Gazpacho with Cucumber and Avocado

 Green Zebra Tomato Gazpacho with Cucumber and Avocado is one of my favorite things to make with Green Zebra Tomatoes, and this delicious chilled green tomato soup is perfect for a day when it’s just too hot to cook!
-Use the Tomato Recipes to find more ideas for tomatoes!

 I’m excited to remind you about this delicious Green Zebra Tomato Gazpacho with Cucumber and Avocado, and I love this chilled soup that uses the much loved Green Zebra Tomatoes that I grow every year when I can find the plants, and this soup is a perfect way to cool off when the weather is just too HOT!

 Traditional Gazpacho has bread, but I make mine without any bread.
 Of course tomatoes do have some carbs, but this carb-conscious gazpacho recipe also has cucumber, green pepper, and avocado, and it’s something you eat in relatively small amounts.
 If you have green or yellow tomatoes and weather that makes it too hot to turn on the stove, I hope you’ll try it this favorite of mine if it’s super hot where you are.

-And if you’ve never had Gazpacho, the chilled tomato soup that comes from Spain, you may be skeptical about whether a soup like this can really taste like anything special.
+If you’ve never had Gazpacho, the chilled tomato soup that comes from Spain, you may be skeptical about whether a soup like this can really taste like anything special.
 I know I was, but when I first tried Gazapacho with some of my blogging friends, I was really blown away by how delicious it was.
-(If you want to use red tomatoes you could try that recipe instead of this one, but I loved this version with Green Zebra tomatoes!)
+(If you want to use red tomatoes to make Gazpacho, you could try that recipe instead of this one, but I loved this version with Green Zebra tomatoes!)

 More Tasty Chilled Soup Recipes: